NCSU GIS/MEA582:

 Compare the interpolated elevation surfaces using aspect maps.

-Change the aspect color table to grey aspect.
+Change the aspect color table to grey aspect for consistency with assignment 4A.

 r.colors asp_rstdef_1m color=aspect